John French, 1st Earl of Ypres: End of 1914

 In late November and early December the Germans moved forces to the East, and French expected the Russians to defeat them soon.
 In December he offered limited assistance to French attacks, out of affection for Foch and fear that Joffre would otherwise complain to Kitchener, and despite his concerns that the ground on Smith-Dorrien's front was too wet.
 Foch said of French (8 December 1914) "How he likes to cry, this Baby".

 The Foreign Office (9 December) formally asked the French government for the BEF to move to the coast where it could co-operate with the Royal Navy and the Belgian Army, but this was rejected by Millerand on Joffre's advice, and Foch regarded the plan "with the greatest contempt", although on a visit to GHQ (11 December) he found Sir John only mildly in favour.
 A German counterattack (20 December) mauled the Indian Corps, who could not handle the cold, so badly that they had to be pulled into reserve.

 French was still dissatisfied with Murray's performance as BEF Chief of Staff, but Asquith and Kitchener (20 December) forbade him to replace Murray with Wilson.
 The BEF was split into Haig's First Army (I, IV and Indian Corps) and Smith-Dorrien's Second Army (II and III Corps and 27th Division), effective 25 December.
-Allenby's Cavalry Corps and Rimington's Indian Cavalry Corps continued to report directly to French.
+Allenby's Cavalry Corps and Michael Rimington's Indian Cavalry Corps continued to report directly to French.

 At the Chantilly Conference (27 December 1914) French agreed with Joffre that the British Cabinet was mad.
 They discussed the relative merits of shrapnel and high-explosive shell, and events on the Eastern Front.
 Joffre told Sir John of his plans for twin offensives at Arras and Rheims in 1915, the former offensive to be assisted by the BEF, and then a further thrust towards the Rhine from Verdun and Nancy.
 He agreed that the British could take over line up to the coast but only as further reinforcements arrived, which would not be until much later in 1915.